mdarche/maker-ui/README.md

 The Elements component library gives you access to all of the hooks and semantic markup you need to quickly build a state of the art website.

-Although they can be used independently, the components work best together in a layout tree like so:
+Although they can be used independently, the components are aware of one another and work best together in a layout tree like so:

 ```jsx
 <Layout>